|

-Since 2003, JWF has awarded more than $1.8 million in grants to organizations that are actively making positive social change for self-identified women and girls in our community.
+Since 2003, JWF has awarded over $2 million in grants to organizations that are actively making positive social change for self-identified women and girls in our community.

 We appreciate your interest in applying for a grant from the Jewish Women's Foundation of Greater Pittsburgh.
 Before you proceed, please familiarize yourself with the following guidelines which may impact your eligibility.
 For questions or further clarification, please contact us.